-[19:39] The English did it.
+The English did it.
 Pardon me?
 The English did it.
-They draw a quarter.
-Yeah.
-Well, that's the drawing and quartering and it's just it is a brutality that defies description and yet this is what man is capable of and we saw different kinds of things as late as World War II and the things that the Nazi regime did and that the Japanese did to American prisoners of war and to others.
+They draw and quarter.
+Yeah, well, that's the drawing and quartering, and it's just, it is a brutality that defies description, and yet this is what man is capable of.

+And we saw different kinds of things as late as World War II, and the things that the Nazi regime did and that the Japanese did to American prisoners of war and to others.